hamdiz0/first-repo/README.md

 sheesh man i need some help
-this line is added using https and pat this line is added using ssh
+this line is added using https and pat this line is added using ssh this line is added using ssh with a linus machine